- Section 1 – Membership Eligibility

-A member shall not qualify for the office of trustee or shall become disqualified to serve as a trustee if:
+A member shall not qualify for the office of trustee or an existing trustee shall become disqualified to serve as a trustee if:

 A. The member has been an employee of the Cooperative for any length of time within the immediately preceding seven (7) years;

-B. The member or a member of his or her immediate family is, or becomes, an employee of the Cooperative;
+B. The member or trustee, including a member of their immediate family is, or becomes, an employee of the Cooperative;

-C. The member trustee fails to attend three (3) monthly meetings of the Board in a calendar year without approval of the Board;
+C. The trustee fails to attend two (2) monthly meetings of the Board in a calendar year without approval of the Board;

-D. A conflict of interest exists which includes but is not limited to situations in which the Board candidate or member:
+D. The member or trustee has a conflict of interest which includes but is not limited to situations in which the member or trustee:

 Section 5: Trustee Nominations